- About APSA

 Lab Medicine 2015

-Posted by the Partnerships Committee on 22 February, 2015
+Posted by the Undergraduate Liaison on 16 March, 2015

 Are you interested in Infectious Diseases (ID)?
 The Infectious Diseases Society of America (IDSA), an APSA partner, and the National Institutes of Health are co-sponsoring the fourth annual Infectious Diseases Research Careers Meeting in Bethesda, MD.
 Held from June 4 - 6, 2015, this meeting will bring ID fellows and medical students together with distinguished ID physician-scientists from around the world.
 Presentations and discussions will focus on the practical aspects of developing a successful career in ID research.
 Lodging and travel costs will be provided to all attendees, but attendance is limited.
 Applications are due March 13, 2015.
 APSA encourages all its members interested in ID to apply today!